 Why?
 It is always so interesting to hear Troy Waller discuss ‘The Inclusive Classroom’ and the development of Microsoft’s ‘Immersive Reader’ tools.

-Recommendation: It’s worth mentioning our collection of accessibility tools on our website and in particular the 3 Chrome plugins listed below.
+Recommendation: It’s worth mentioning CfID's collection of accessibility tools on our website and in particular the 3 Chrome plugins listed below.
 (Accessible webpage)

 Why?
 They help website’s owners to fix a lot of accessibility issues before moving to audits and testing.

-- Landmarks - Allows you to navigate a web page via WAI-ARIA landmarks, using the keyboard or a pop-up menu.
-The plugin is available for Chrome, Firefox and Opera browsers.
+Landmark Navigation: Allows you to navigate a web page via WAI-ARIA landmarks, using the keyboard or a pop-up menu.